How to Negotiate Medical Bills in the USA (2026 Guide)

 Understanding the Medical Billing Landscape in the USA

 In 2026, many Americans are still struggling with surprise medical bills, hidden facility fees, and confusing insurance rules.
-The good news?
-Patients now have stronger legal protections and negotiation power than ever before.

 Why US Medical Bills Are So Confusing